gsass/pretty.bike/content/faq.md

 I once rode this ride with only one water bottle and I absolutely hated having to stop a dozen times a day for refills, so I recommend having 2L of water capacity or more.
 I like:
 - Two big bike botles (in the packing list), or
 - A hydration bladder such as the kind hikers like.
 I like the fannypack format but the slim backpack format also works well.

+### I have other questions.
+Tell them to Jimmy: b64:amltbXlAcHJldHR5LmJpa2U=